 When I arrived at Vikasa, I said hello to the people I knew and introduced myself to the people I didn’t know.
 Carolina and Jeb, a married couple, were the hosts’ of this getaway trip.
-I originally met them through my brother Alex, who did Cross-fit with them a while ago.
-They were the first people I came into contact with when I arrived at the resort and they greeted me with a very warm welcome.
+Originally, I had met them through my brother Alex, who did CrossFit with them a while ago.
+They were the first people I came into contact with when I arrived at the resort, and they greeted me with a very warm welcome.

-Our group was given the same itinerary for the upcoming weeks activities.
-Each day would consist of yoga, fitness and more yoga, along with breakfast, lunch and dinner.
+Our group was given the same itinerary for the upcoming weeks’ activities.
+Each day would consist of yoga, fitness, and more yoga, along with breakfast, lunch and dinner.
 The classes were not mandatory, only suggested.
-In other words, if you didn’t want to do a morning yoga session one day and wanted to go to the beach with friends instead, then that is what you would do.
+If you wanted to skip a yoga session one day and head down to the beach instead, then that is what you’d do.
 The retreat lasted for seven days.
-Two out of those seven days, we would all go to a temple tour and go island hopping together.
+Two out of those seven days, we would go on a temple tour and go island hopping together.
 It was pure adrenaline that got me through the first day.

-Directly across the street from the resort rests a mini mart.
-The mini mart sold cold beverages, medicine, snacks and a few hats and t-shirts.
-Next to the mini-mart is a bar called “Moonstone.”
-It looked to me as if Moonstone was built from houses that might have been damaged in extreme weather conditions.
-I could be very wrong, but that’s how it appeared to me.
-One night, I walked to the bar with some people from the group.
-Before I ordered my beverage, I walked to the bathroom alone, only to be greeted by a chicken.
-“A chicken” I say.
-I scream and almost tripped over it.
-“What in the dickens is this thing doing here?”
+Mini Mart/Moonstone: Directly across the street from the resort rests a mini-mart.
+The mini-mart sold cold beverages, medicine, snacks, and a few hats and t-shirts.
+Next to the mini-mart rests a bar called “Moonstone.”
+It looked to me like Moonstone was built from houses that were damaged in extreme weather conditions.
+I could be wrong, but that’s how it appeared.
+One night, I walked to the bar with some friends from our group.
+Before ordering my beverage, I walked to the bathroom alone, only to be greeted by a chicken.
+“What in the world is this thing doing here?”
 I asked myself.
 Luckily, my scream scared away the chicken and I was able to go to the bathroom peacefully.
-On my return, one of bartenders stops me and says, “Did you see the chicken?
-I chuckle and reply “yup!”
+On my return, one of the bartenders stopped me and said, “Did you see the chicken?
+I chuckled and replied “yup!”
 That night, I drank a few beers and chatted with my mates.
-I went to bed a little earlier that night, as I was exhausted from the days’ activities.
+I went to bed a little earlier that night, as I was tired from the days’ activities.